chandruvfx/houdini-template-manager-1.0/README.md

 A Web based application with diverse features to maintain hipfiles and nodes of houdini as bundles 🎁. hip file and snippet files saves as ⬇️ ***.hip*** and ***.snip*** respectively

+## Houdini Template Publisher

+- houdini_template_publisher folder contains modules to execute PySide2 based publisher from Houdini
+- pyside2_with_qwwebview.py houdini template manager configured in QWebEngineView to executed from Houdini

 ## Tech Stack
 - Houdini
 - PySide2